 Even though the conventional deterministic buffer insertion problem can be solved optimally via dynamic programming [4], solving its variation-aware counterpart "optimally" is not that easy.
-The difficulty lies in the fact that L_t and T_t are no longer constant values, but two dependent random variables, as both are recursive functions of their downstream random variations.
-Moreover, different solutions, (L_1,T_1) and (L_2,T_2) , no matter whether or not they come from the same subtree, can be also dependent in the presence of spatial correlated variations.
+The difficulty lies in the fact that L_t and T_t are no longer constant values, but two interdependent random variables, as both are recursive functions of their downstream random variations.
+Moreover, different solutions, (L_1,T_1) and (L_2,T_2) , no matter whether or not they come from the same subtree, can be also interdependent in the presence of spatial correlated variations.

 By relating the dominance relation with designers' willingness of accepting uncertainty for a given design, [7] proposed the following four-parameter based (4P) dominance rule.
 Each parameter π{α} gives a measure of designers preference for certainty in choosing the design parameter x in the presence of variations, such that the final design would have x less than π{α} with $(100\alpha)\%$ certainty.
 Mathematically, this is given by where f(x) is the probability density function (PDF) of x.
-Given four parameters, π{α_l} and π{α_u} for L_t , and π{β_l} and π{β_u} for T_t , such that $0 \le \alpha_l < \alpha_u \le 1$ and $0 \le \beta_l < \beta_u \le 1$, solution (L_1, T_1) is said to dominate solution (L_2, T_2) if the following conditions are satisfied: